Clutter (radar): Beam filling

-The target return remains unchanged thus

-Which simplifies to

-As in the case of Volume Clutter the Signal to clutter ratio follows an inverse square law.

-General problems in calculating surface clutter

 The general significant problem is that the backscatter coefficient cannot in general be calculated and must be measured.
 The problem is the validity of measurements taken in one location under one set of conditions being used for a different location under different conditions.
 Various empirical formulae and graphs exist which enable an estimate to be made but the results need to be used with caution.

 Clutter folding

 Clutter folding is a term used in describing "clutter" seen by radar systems.
 Clutter folding becomes a problem when the range extent of the clutter (seen by the radar) exceeds the pulse repetition frequency interval of the radar, and it no longer provides adequate clutter suppression, and the clutter "folds" back in range.
 The solution to this problem is usually to add fill pulses to each coherent dwell of the radar, increasing the range over which clutter suppression is applied by the system.

 The tradeoff for doing this is that adding fill pulses will degrade the performance, due to wasted transmitter power and a longer dwell time.